linked-db/linked-ql/site/overview.md

 ## Why LinkedQL

-The database and an application are two divergent systems that share little in common.
+There's a whole category of technology stacks and manual labour required to expose, query, and sync data between an application and the database:

-The relationship must often be supported by:
++ an ORM to query and model objects from relational data

-+ an ORM to model objects from relational data
++ an API server (REST/GRAPHQL) to expose data to application clients
 + a subscription server for real-time synchronization
 + a sync engine for offline synchronization
 + manual schema coordination to keep lifecycles converged as the application evolves

-Each of these is incidental to the application itself, and exists because the original query model does not natively cover these concerns.
+Each appears to address a distinct concern but reflects a structural gap in the original `db.query()` model: no proper way to express that aspect of the application-database relationship.

 LinkedQL closes that gap at the query boundary by formalizing these concerns as part of the application-database relationship – expressed together, enforced automatically.